84FDF9EA-D929-4F32-8AC1-C687CA75EC74

 Kentucky Traditional Public Schools

-Most children in Kentucky (and in America) attend traditional public schools.
+Most children (79.3%) in Kentucky attend traditional public schools.
 Traditional public schools are free to attend, open to all students, operated by school districts, and funded by taxpayers like you.
 On average, Kentucky spends $12,126 per public school student each year.

 Kentucky has more than 170 public school districts and flexible open enrollment for public school.
 What this means is that in many cases you can choose to send your child to a public school in your district other than the one you have been assigned.
 Additionally, as of July 2022, all Kentucky families are able to apply to public schools in other districts.
 The receiving district can set capacity limits, but must otherwise have a policy allowing for admission of non-resident students.
 If you would like to participate in open enrollment, contact your local district to learn more.
 In some cases, receiving districts in Kentucky charge fees for out-of-district students.